nonoesp/GettingArchitectureDoneKit/README.md

 *Formerly called **NOGrasshopperUtil***

 Just-add-water functions in Grasshopper for Rhino to perform frequent design and architecture tasks.
 This library is part of the [Getting Architecture Done](http://www.gettingarchitecturedone.com/?utm_source=github&utm_medium=GADKit) project.
-Follow [@GettingArchDone](http://twitter.com/GettingArchDone) on Twitter to keep updated.
+Follow [@GettingArchDone](http://twitter.com/GettingArchDone) on Twitter or [Facebook](http://facebook.com/gettingarchitecturedone) to keep updated.

 ## Usage